davisagli/mr.igor/README.txt

 Only "from x import y" style imports are tracked and inserted.
 Aliases ("from x import y as z") are not supported.

-For now mr.igor stores its import database within the mr.igor egg, so imports are tracked separately for each Python installation.
-Note that this means your mr.igor egg must be writable by the user you are running the igor script as.
+mr.igor stores its database in ~/.mr.igor.db.